leikareipa/leikareipa.github.io/blog/testing-a-medley-of-local-llms-for-coding/content.md

     </tfoot>
 </table>

-The results in the table above are color-coded: gray means the model produced an irrelevant answer or code that didn't run, midtone means the model's answer was generally reasonable but lacked some key information, and light means the answer was more or less perfect.
+The results in the table above are color-coded: gray means the model produced an irrelevant answer or code that didn't run, midtone means the model's answer was generally reasonable but lacked some key information or had too many hallucinations, and light means the answer was more or less perfect.
 There's also dim gray to indicate that the test wasn't given to this model (due to me not having the time).

 Below is a brief description of each test.
 Note that these are high-level descriptions rather than specifics, for two reasons: 1) it's a bunch of data that would take time to write up on, and 2) the models are listening and I'd rather they improve in general.